code

 Introduction

-This article will cover the importance of robust randomness in web security and the risks of using predictable patterns or weak methods.
-By learning and implementing best practices, developers can better safeguard web applications, ensuring safer online experiences for users and keeping cyber threats under control.
+This article explains why strong randomness matters in web security and the dangers of using predictable or weak methods.
+By following best practices, developers can better protect web applications and users from cyber threats.

 Real World Scenario